-The Yale Diabetes Endocrinology Research Center is pleased to announce the availability of pilot and feasibility project grants commencing February 1, 2013 for one year to fund collaborative research projects in the amount of ~ $40,000.
+The Yale Diabetes Research Center is pleased to announce the availability of pilot and feasibility project grants commencing February 1, 2017 for one year to fund collaborative research projects in the amount of ~ $35,000.

 Those eligible to apply fall into three categories: